 Ringturm covering 2022 sends out signal of optimism and togetherness

-This year, Hungarian artist Dóra Maurer will transform the Ringturm in Vienna into a larger-than-life artwork called With One Another.
+This year, Hungarian artist Dóra Maurer will transform the Ringturm in Vienna into a larger-than-life artwork called With each other.

 The artist: Dóra Maurer